phyletica/phyletica.github.io/teaching/s4b/ssh-keys/index.md

 you need to create a pair of SSH keys.
 To do this, we will use `ssh-keygen`.
 When you enter this on the command line, it will prompt you with some options;
+simply hit enter for each prompt to accept the default.
+Change "your_email@example.com" to your email.
-simply hit enter for each prompt to accept the default (note, if you already have a pair of SSH keys, skip this step):
+Note, if you already have a pair of SSH keys, skip this step:

-    ssh-keygen
+    ssh-keygen -t rsa -b 4096 -C "your_email@example.com"

 Now, when you: